u4yk/WebUIVue/README.md

+*Note: This is deprecated.
+I recommend you move to [WebUIVue3](https://github.com/u4yk/WebUIVue3) since it's built for Unreal 5 and built with Vue 3.
+As this is project was built for UE4 and on Vue 2, this won't be updated.
+Also, mistakes were made with this repo, and the newer version has alleviated those issues.
+Thanks.*

 # WebUIVue
 UI framework for Unreal Engine 4 projects that uses Vue.js to work with [Tracer Interactive's](https://tracerinteractive.com) Web UI plugin (https://github.com/tracerinteractive/UnrealEngine).
 It's pretty bare-bones at the moment, but there's enough functionality to get you up and going.